edoput/lycheese/README.md

 # How can I test the streaming?

+There are two easy way, install a local rtmp server or use one like Youtube Live.

 ## local server

 Install the [simple rmtp server][srs], you can download binaries for [Ubuntu 14.04][srs_binaries], and there is a INSTALL file, just run it with `sudo ./INSTALL`.